Arkansas Creoles: Rivalry between Creoles and Anglo-Americans

-By the middle of the 19th century Anglo-American prejudices caused most Arkansas Creoles to either assimilate into the predominant American culture, move to Louisiana, or take refuge with the relocated Quapaw in Oklahoma.
-Today few Arkansans identify with the Creole or Metis culture.
+By the middle of the 19th century Anglo-American prejudices caused most Arkansas Creoles to either assimilate into the predominant Anglo-American culture, move to Louisiana, or take refuge with the relocated Quapaw in Oklahoma.
+Today few Arkansans firmly identify with the Creole or Metis culture even though Arkansas still holds many French and Anglicized French family names and place names.